All Research Students

 For further course information and application instructions please refer to the Faculty's web site.

 Students interested in attending performance or fine art classes at the Southbank campus can only gain entry by competitive audition or folio, in addition to the academic and English-language requirements.

-Students with no prior background in visual art practice are not permitted to take subjects from the Bachelor of Fine Arts (although they may take breadth subjects in this area).
-Students with a background in visual art from VCAMCM partner institutions will need to provide a portfolio and will be assessed and approved on a case by case basis by the appropriate discipline area Head of Program.
+Students with no prior background in visual art practice or dance are not permitted to take subjects from the Bachelor of Fine Arts (although they may take breadth subjects in this area).

 For further course information, folio/audition requirements and application instructions please refer to the Faculty's web site.